Trams in Frankfurt am Main: 20th century

 Between summer 1945 and the end of 1950, there were also two special lines, the use of which was reserved exclusively for members of the Allied armed forces.
-The designated as "Roundup" lines 13 and 39 connected the housed in the I.G.
-Farben House American headquarters with the central station and Heddernheim (line 13) and Preungesheim (line 39).
+The designated as "Roundup" lines 13 and 39 connected the housed in the IG Farben Building American headquarters with the central station and Heddernheim (line 13) and Preungesheim (line 39).
 On both lines only the comfortable pre-war series F, G and H were used, which – in contrast to the remaining vehicles – were also in optimal state of preservation.
 At times, the vehicles had even been painted olive green with colors from army remnants to make them more easily distinguishable from conventional streetcars.
 The trains of the Roundup Lines were the only trams that were allowed to pass through the restricted area around the I.G.
 Farben House on the Eschersheimer Landstraße and the Reuterweg.
 The lines 23, 24 and 25 from the city center in the direction of Heddernheim and Taunus had until June 1948 bypass the restricted area on the Eckenheimer highway and built in 1945 track on the Marbachweg.

 The last reconstruction measures included the restoration of the main bridges in the city center.
 After 1949 the upper and Untermainbrücke were again drivable for streetcars, followed in 1951 instead of the former Wilhelmsbrücke the newly built Friedensbrücke.

 The 1950s, finally, were characterized by recent gaps and extensions.
 On 22 January 1953 the extension that was planned before the war from Nied to Höchst and a connection from Bornheim to Riederwald (today's line 12) was opened on 31 March 1957 finally followed the commissioning of the route in the then still independent Enkheim – it should remain for over 40 years, the last network expansion of the tram.
 1955 was also the first major decommissioning, the routes to the South Cemetery and the Palm Garden were set on 21 May 1955.

 At the same time, the urgently needed modernization of the vehicle park took place.
 In 1955, the first two Düwag class L large-capacity vehicles went into operation.
 In 1959, the first articulated railcars of the M series followed.

 For many decades in the mid-20th century, it was the firm policy that Frankfurt's trams would eventually be phased out and replaced by buses and extensions of the U-Bahn.